Journaly/journaly/README.md

 ### Running Journaly

-1. To run the entire app in local development mode, simply run `npm run dev` from the root of the project!
+To run the entire app in local development mode, simply run `npm run dev` from the root of the project!
-1. Let's seed that baby DB!
-From the root of the repo, run `npm run reseed-db`

-BOOM!
-You now have some users, along with a wee selection of posts :)

 **NOTE: the playground is currently not working, we are working on fixing this.
 This doesn't impact your ability to work on the project**